kanavbengani/Reversi/README.md

 - Added a `disableInput` method to the view to not allow any input on an AI's view.
 - Removed old implementation of single-depth minimax and refactored recursive, multiple-depth minimax.
 - Split notification of turn and prompting of player move in `ModelFeatures` and added a `itsGameOver` method.

+### Changes for Part 4
+The following are changes made to the code from the previous assignment (Assignment 7) to adapt to the provider's code.
+Apart from these changes, the ReversiFactor was obviously changed to add functionality of being able to receive provider strategies through the command line.
+- Made all fields of the `Model` protected instead of private in order to allow copying functionality of the adapter.
+- Made the copying constructor for the `Model` protected instead of private
+- Made `ModelFeaturesImpl` and `PlayerFeaturesImpl` public so that the various adapter classes can use these implementations as well.
+- Changed the method name of `getTurn()` in `IROModel` to `getTurnColor()` to mitigate naming collisions.

+No changes were made for the code that was sent to our customers.

 ## Invariant
 - The number of key-value pairs in `board` is equal to `3 * numRings * (numRings + 1) + 1`.
 This is a class variant